 Invasive pests, including EAB, are federally regulated, with monitoring and control effects led by the Canadian Food Inspection Agency (CFIA).
 The Government of Saskatchewan has also put regulatory controls in place to support the CFIA's efforts.
 EAB has been designated as a pest in Saskatchewan to prevent infested wood or seedlings from entering the province.

 The key to managing the EAB threat is an integrated approach that includes prevention, early detection and removal of infested trees.
 Symptoms include branches dying, D-shaped holes on the main trunk and larger branches, and root sprouts at the base of the dying tree.
 Unfortunately, EAB can be very difficult to detect.
 By the time trees show symptoms, they may have been infested for up to five years, with EAB populations already well established.

 You can help manage the EAB threat in two ways:

 Do not transport ash firewood and wood products from an infested area into a non-infested area.
-It is illegal; and
+It is illegal.

-If you suspect your tree has EAB, report it or your local municipal authority, or the Ministry of Environment (1-800-567-4224).
+If you suspect your tree has EAB, report it to your local municipal authority or the Ministry of Environment (1-800-567-4224).